FloppaG/firefloppa/docs/for-developers/getting-started.md

 {% hint style="success" %}
 #### Don't get confused with naming

-Napture and B9 are connected, but they are not the same!
+Fire Floppa and B9 are connected, but they are not the same!

 * **Web X** - The entire project, including the DNS and all that stuff.
-* **Napture** - The browser itself, used to render websites using the B9 engine.
+* **Fire Floppa** - The browser itself, used to render websites using the B9 engine.
-* **B9 engine** (or just "B9") - Napture's rendering engine, which renders the HTML, CSS, and Luau.
+* **B9 engine** (or just "B9") - Fire Floppa's rendering engine, which renders the HTML, CSS, and Luau.
 Most features will need to be supported by _this_, not by the browser itself.
 They both have the same version number. **Currently, the Latest version is v1.2.2**.

 _If an update releases and the documentation isn't up to date yet, you should see an alert at the beggining of this page.
 Contributors will try to keep this documentation up to date as soon as updates get released._
 {% endhint %}